Demonstration Projects to Ensure Students with Disabilities Receive a Higher Education (84.333)

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+OMB Circular No. A-110 applies to this program.
 In any fiscal year in which funds are available for new awards, the Department of Education publishes a notice in the Federal Register inviting applications and establishing a deadline date.
 An application package is available from the Office of Higher Education Programs.
 Copies will be mailed upon request.
-This program is subject to the provisions of OMB Circular No. A-110.

 Award Procedure

-Peer review panels composed of representatives from public and private higher education and individuals having expertise in effective training strategies, knowledge of the needs of postsecondary students with disability and learning characteristics of students with disabilities and programs for students with disabilities in postsecondary education.
+Peer review panels are composed of representatives from public and private higher education, as well as, individuals with expertise in effective training strategies and knowledge of the needs of postsecondary students with disabilities, the learning characteristics of students with disabilities, and programs for students with disabilities in postsecondary education.

 Deadlines